FAQ: What Determines the Condition of a Watch?

 NOS (New Old Stock) watches are a separate issue.

-If the claims of NOS condition are true (and they rarely are), the movement will need servicing if you intend to wear the watch.
+If the claims of NOS condition are correct (and they rarely are), the movement will need servicing if you intend to wear the watch.
 That’s because a true NOS watch still has the same oils that it left the factory with.
-This means that it’s almost as if they weren’t there, since after decades, they’re useless.
-Most modern oils and greases have a shelf-life of ca 7 years.
+This means that it’s almost as if they weren’t there since, after decades, they’re useless.
+Most modern oils and greases have a shelf-life of ca seven years.

 This is different for cases made from a single metal (gold, silver, steel, nickel), and plated base metal ones.

 In the case of plated cases, heavy brassing is generally a no-no. Usually, just a tiny bit of wear is inevitable in a watch 60-70 years old.
 Someone has been wearing it, knocked it against this or that a few times.